128technology/docs/docs/config_access_mgmt.md

 ### Additional Changes to SSH Parameters
 - The SSH login grace time is limited to waiting for one minute for a password to be entered.
-- SSH access is limited to users in the following admin groups:
+- SSH access is limited to users in one of the following groups:
 	- 128t
 	- 128t-admin
 	- 128t-user